-Jalen Coker vs Jaxon Smith-Njigba: Who Should You Start?
+Jalen Coker vs Jaxon Smith-Njigba: The Full Breakdown

 There is a real production gap between these two wide receivers.
 Jaxon Smith-Njigba (Seattle Seahawks) averaged 17.7 PPG over 17 games in 2025, outscoring Jalen Coker (Carolina Panthers, 6.7 PPG) by 11.0 points per week.
 That separation would need a significant matchup swing to overcome.